-Why Summer LEARNING Loss Matters
+Why Summer Learning Loss Matters

 According to the National Campaign for Grade-Level Reading Initiative, research spanning 100 years has proven that students lose ground academically when they are out of school for the summer.
-The problem is particularly severe among low-income students who lose an average of more than two months in reading achievement in the summer.
+This problem is particularly severe among low-income students who lose an average of more than two months in reading achievement in the summer.
 This slows their progress toward third grade reading proficiency.
 In addition, it exacerbates the achievement gap with their middle-class peers.
 By the end of 5th grade, they are nearly three grade levels behind their peers.

 - In elementary years, reading as few as six books over the summer will help children maintain their reading level from that school year.